If you’re having any sort of problems with your braces then this article is for you.

 Many can reverse the disease within a couple of weeks by simply brushing twice a day for 2 minutes, flossing at least once a day with the occasional rinse of regular mouthwash.

 Oral irrigators are very useful in preventing gingivitis, but can be costly.
 A cheaper option is ADA-approved Oral-B SuperFloss, designed for braces.
 The ADA has stated that, ‘the product is effective for removing plaque between teeth and helping to prevent and reduce gingivitis.’
 For optimal effectiveness in flossing, consider applying an antigingivitis gel to the tip of an interdental brush.
-TePe Gingival Gel contains chlorhexidine and fluoride, which are both excellent agents in fighting gum disease.
+TePe Gingival Gel contains chlorhexidine and fluoride, which are both excellent agents in fighting gum disease and dental decay.

 If you notice your gums are particularly red, tender and bleeding quite a bit, Corsodyl is a very effective mouthwash that tackles the problem and has proven results.
 Use for no longer than a week and as part of a good brushing routine and you will likely see significant improvement.